 You can calculate dwell time by looking at how long people spend reading or watching your content before they close out of it or click away to another website or app.

-Dwell time is a good indicator of whether or not people found your content interesting or engaging enough to stick around for more than a few seconds.
+Dwell time indicates whether people found your content interesting or engaging enough to stay for more than a few seconds.

 Conclusion

-As you can see, several KPIs can help you gauge the success of your political and social media campaign.
+Several KPIs can help you gauge the success of your political and social media campaign, as you can see.

 From increased web traffic and extended website visits to more email subscribers and volunteer signups, these metrics will give you a good idea of whether or not your campaign is resonating with potential voters and getting them engaged in the political process.